This post may contain affiliate links. Please see my disclosure policy.

 Instructions

-- Line an 8-inch baking dish with parchment paper.
-Combine heavy cream, butter, bourbon, and salt in a heavy saucepan over medium-high heat.
-Once mixture boils, immediately remove from heat and set aside.
+- Heat heavy cream: Combine heavy cream, butter, bourbon, and salt in a heavy saucepan over medium heat.
+As the butter melts, stir to combine.
+Once mixture reaches a gentle boil, immediately remove from heat and set aside.

-- Combine maple syrup and sugar in a large heavy saucepan over medium-high heat and heat to 280°F. Stir just at the beginning with a heatproof spatula; stop stirring once sugar begins to melt.
-Continue cooking without stirring until the sugar mixture reaches 280°F.
+- Make sugar syrup: Combine granulated sugar and maple syrup in a large heavy saucepan over medium heat and heat to 280°F. Stir just at the beginning with a heatproof spatula; stop stirring once sugar begins to melt and liquefy.
+Continue cooking without stirring to prevent sugar crystals (swirl the pan occasionally if necessary) until the sugar syrup reaches 280°F.

-- Carefully pour heavy cream mixture into saucepan (stand back; the ingredients will bubble and spatter).
-Continue to cook mixture until it reaches 250°F, stirring the mixture with a heatproof spatula to prevent scorching and burning (don’t scrape down the sides of the pan).
+- Finish the caramel: Carefully pour warm heavy cream mixture into saucepan with sugar mixture (stand back; the ingredients will bubble and spatter).
+The temperature will drop as soon as the cream mixture is added.
+Continue to cook caramel until it reaches 245°F, stirring constantly with a heatproof spatula to prevent scorching and burning (don’t scrape down the sides of the pot).

-- When the mixture reaches 250°F, pour the caramel into prepared pan and let cool at room temperature for 30 minutes.
-Sprinkle with flaky salt.
+- Fill the pan: When mixture reaches 245°F, pour the caramel into prepared pan and let cool at room temperature for 30 minutes.
+Top caramel with flaky salt.

-- Lift parchment to remove caramel from pan and place on a cutting board.
-Spray a sharp knife with nonstick spray and trim any ragged edges; cut into 30 caramels.
+- Chill and cut caramels: Place uncovered pan in the refrigerator and cool for 1 hour to set.
+Lift parchment to remove caramel from pan and place on a cutting board.
+Spray a sharp knife with nonstick spray or wipe with a flavorless oil and trim any ragged edges; cut into 30 caramels.

 - Wrap caramels individually in wax paper and store in an airtight container at room temperature up to 3 weeks.